ipfabric/docs/docs/System_Administration/Command_Line_Interface/Feature_Flags.md

 !!! warning "Device Count Impact"

-    VPCs/VNets no longer appear as devices.
-They no longer count toward the device count.
-Expect your device count to decrease after enabling this feature flag.
+    VPCs/VNets no longer display as devices in the UI.
+This only changes how and where VPCs/VNets display.
+It does not change how VPCs/VNets are counted against your license.
+Your displayed device count will decrease after you enable this feature flag.

 #### Network Diagrams